Schumer: Senators will ‘get the job done’ on infrastructure

 Several senators had predicted that the text of the bill would be ready for review late Friday or early Saturday, but it was not done when the Senate opened for business late in the morning.
-Nor was it ready when Schumer came to the floor in the early evening.
+Nor was it ready to be filed when Schumer closed the floor 11 hours later.

-“I’ve been informed the group is working hard to bring this negotiation to a conclusion, but they need a little more time,” Schumer said.
+“They need a little more time,” Schumer said in the evening.
 “I’m prepared to give it to them.”

 ”The longer it takes to finish, the longer we will be here, but we’re going to get the job done,” he said.